JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_implementation.md

 is created using rules provided by WebSymbolsQueryConfigurators with addition of custom [`WebSymbolsContextProvider`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/context/WebSymbolsContextProvider.kt).
 As a result, for each kind of context there is at most a single name assigned.
-`WebSymbolsContext` can also be used outside of the [`WebSymbolsQueryExecutor`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/query/WebSymbolsQueryExecutor.kt) as an efficient way to determine whether to enable or disable particular functionality in the IDE based on PSI or VFS context.
+`WebSymbolsContext` can also be used outside the [`WebSymbolsQueryExecutor`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/query/WebSymbolsQueryExecutor.kt) as an efficient way to determine whether to enable or disable particular functionality in the IDE based on PSI or VFS context.